Vernon (rapper): 2012–2014: Pre-debut

-2015–present: Seventeen and solo activities
+2015–present: Seventeen, solo activities and sub-unit activities

 In 2015, Vernon debuted as a member of the South Korean boy group Seventeen with the extended play 17 Carat on May 26, on which he contributed to lyrics for four out of the five songs.
 Since debuting, Vernon has participated in the songwriting of over 90 songs, making him the Seventeen member with the second-most writing credits after Woozi.

 In August 2017, Vernon, alongside Pentagon's Kino, was introduced as a member of the musical collective M.O.L.A consisting of 15&'s Jamie, Uniq's Woodz, and producer Nathan.
 Guitarist Hoho later joined the collective.

 In November 2021, Vernon released his first solo track since 2015, titled "Bands Boy", written by himself.
 In February 2022, English singer Charli XCX reached out to Vernon on Twitter to collaborate on a remix for "Beg for You".
 The remix was released February 26, 2022, with a review from Nylons Steffanee Wang describing Vernon's verse as a "grand slam", with "heavy distortion before his silvery falsetto breaks through the digital veil".

 In December 2022 it was announced that Vernon would release the third mixtape for Seventeen's The Thirteen Tapes series: a self-composed and self-written single titled "Black Eye".
 It was released on December 23, 2022.

 In July 2023, Vernon, alongside bandmate Joshua, hosted an Apple Music 1 summer themed radio show titled Summer Vacation With Joshua and Vernon of Seventeen.
 He later joined Blink-182's Mark Hoppus' own Apple Music show After School Radio for episode 169.
 In 2024, Vernon was promoted to a regular member of the Korean Music Copyright Association (KOMCA).
 Later that year he was confirmed to have a cameo appearance in Anderson .Paak's comedy film K-Pops!.

+In June 2026, Vernon and The8 debuted as V8, Seventeen's sixth sub-unit, with their self-titled debut EP V8 on June 29.
+The eight-track EP included the lead single "singasong", which Vernon and The8 co-composed with Mechatok, and Vernon's solo track "mia", created in collaboration with electronic musician KIRARA and Han Jung In.